Kings Heath Lease Extension - Free Consultation

 Kings Heath property with a lease extension is almost the same value as a freehold

-It is conventional wisdom that a property with in excess of 100 years remaining is worth approximately the same as a freehold.
-Where an further ninety years added to all but the shortest lease, the residence will be equivalent in value to a freehold for decades to come.
+It is generally accepted that a property with in excess of 100 years unexpired lease term is worth roughly the same as a freehold.
+Where an additional 90 years added to all but the shortest lease, the premises will be worth the same as a freehold for decades to come.

 Lender Requirement